mdorn/okta-dev-workshop/README.md

 cd samples-aspnetcore/resource-server
 ```

-- Open your IDE and:
+- Open the `resource-server/okta-aspnetcore-webapi-example` path in your IDE and:
-    - change `launchSettings.json` to use `http://localhost:8000`
+    - change `Properties/launchSettings.json`: the `applicationUrl` setting at line 27 should use `http://localhost:8000`
     - change `appsettings.json` to use your Okta domain: e.g. `https://dev-120098.okta.com`

 ```bash